• Skip to primary navigation

 Fine Motor Skills Activity with Dyed Oatmeal

-Pipe cleaners again?
-Did you buy them yet?
-Practice counting and math skills while working those little muscles.
+Practice counting and math skills while working those little muscles with Counting with Beads and Pipe Cleaners.

 This is a great way to help little hands strengthen fine motor skills and work on colors at the same time.